babylonhealth/Tota11y/CONTRIBUTING.md

-tota11y is licensed under the [MIT License](http://opensource.org/licenses/MIT).
+tota11y is licensed under the [MIT AND MPL-2.0 AND Apache-2.0](/LICENSE.txt).